jennosgroup/laramedia/readme.md

 Use the artisan publish command to publish the package config file `php artisan vendor:publish --tag=laramedia-config`.
 Change the configurations as necessary.

-After setting up the configurations, publish the assets files with artisan command `php artisan vendor:publish --tag=laramedia-asset`.
+After setting up the configurations, publish the assets files with artisan command `php artisan vendor:publish --tag=laramedia-assets`.

+Then run the artisan migrate command `php artisan migrate` to create the media tables.

 ## Getting Started

-Using the `@include` blade command, include the following files globally so that they can are available on all pages for the media manager to access.
+Using the `@include` blade command, include the following files globally so that they are available on all pages for the media manager to access.

 `@include('laramedia::template-single-file')`